FerretDB/FerretDB/website/blog/2023-02-02-5-database-alternatives-mongodb-2023.md

 For developers or organizations that would love to be part of a growing community of open source enthusiasts with the freedom to run, manage, and host their database as they wish, FerretDB would be an ideal choice.
 An open source database service like FerretDB offers complete vendor independence, offering MongoDB compatibility that helps you to leave MongoDB without rewriting your application.

-[FerretDB](https://www.ferretdb.io/) is still under development, with the alpha version recently released.
+[FerretDB](https://www.ferretdb.io/) is still under development, with the first developer review version (FerretDB v0.9.0) recently released.
 If you're interested in this drop-in MongoDB alternative, [try it out today](https://docs.ferretdb.io/category/quickstart/).